IBM/dap-blueprint/Deploy.md

 #### Obtain the details of a transaction

 ```
-./dap_client.py --port 5001 tx_details chris <a row transaction in hex>
+./dap_client.py --port 5001 tx_details chris <process instance id>
 ```

+The process instance id can be obtained from your RHPAM server as mentioned above.
 You should be able to see the following response.

 ```
 {